 I don’t know about you but I love a cliché.
-When I think of Europe I think about sipping an aperol spritz in the summer sunshine, riding a donkey through the hills of a remote Greek island or eating so many warm, flaky croissants that I almost turn in to one.
+And when I think of Europe I think about sipping an Aperol spritz in the summer sunshine, riding a donkey through the hills of a remote Greek island or eating so many warm, flaky croissants that I almost turn in to one.
+Hence, the quintessential European bucketlist.
 Europe is full to the brim with clichés and I for one cannot wait to be a part of them with each and every annual quest to my all-time favourite continent.
 If you’re anything like me then you have arrived at the right place for a perfectly quintessential European bucket list.
 Here we go!

 Ride on a gondola in Venice